 This is a funder with very specific geographical and issue focuses: behavioral health and human services needs of children and youth in Bucks County, Pennsylvania.
 Five types of funding are available.

 The Foundation for Delaware County supports health for children and youth, men and women with cancer, seniors aging in place, and helping teenagers succeed in this county of Pennsylvania.

 Pharmaceutical funder GlaxoSmithKline awards grants in the Philadelphia metropolitan area in the areas of education, health and human services, arts and culture, and civic and community.
 It’s local focus centers on building a healthier Philadelphia.

-Greenfield gives to universities, museums, theater companies, libraries, and hospitals located exclusively in the Philly area.
+Greenfield supports universities, museums, theater companies, libraries, and hospitals located exclusively in the Philadelphia area.
 Under rare conditions, It also will provide general operating support, but it prefers special projects and programs.